letoram/durden/browser.md

 Holding meta1 while activating a resource will spawn the resource in the background while keeping the menu active.

+Holding meta1 while pressing ESCAPE will have you go up one level in the tree, though typing .. also works.

 # Future Changes
 - Allow adding files to a stack than can then be atomically packed/deleted/forwarded/transformed/queued for 'playlist'